 Kepa is undoubtedly a more talented goalkeeper than many above him in this list, but the likes of Neil Sullivan and Mark Schwarzer did what was expected of them as back-ups.
 Kepa definitely hasn’t done what was expected of him.

-An experienced and useful back-up, the veteran Argentine has often done what’s been asked of him when called up.
+An experienced and useful backup, the veteran Argentine often did what’s been asked of him when called up.
 But often not, too.